Frequently asked questions

 After access has been approved, FEGA Sweden prepares encrypted copies of the approved files.
 Before downloading them, you need to prepare your system by installing the required download tool and generating a Crypt4GH key pair.

-See Prepare for download for step by step instructions.
+See Prepare for download for step-by-step instructions.

 Who should I contact if I have problems downloading or decrypting files?